 Transitioning your student from a relaxed break-time schedule to a routine school-night schedule can take some time.
-The Children's Health℠ Sleep Center recommends beginning to adjust your child's sleep schedule at least several days prior to the re-start of the school schedule.
+The Children's Health℠ Sleep Center recommends beginning to adjust your child's sleep schedule at least a week or two prior to the first day of school.

 - Begin reinstating the school-night bedtime routines that may have become relaxed over break.
 Start by scheduling consistent bath and pajama time, story time and other pre-bedtime activities as part of the nighttime adjustment process.

-- Children should not be drinking caffeine at all.
+- Children should not drink caffeine.
 For adolescents, if they do drink caffeine, limit it to the morning only.
 No caffeine should be consumed after noon, or it may interfere with the child's ability to sleep.
 This includes coffee, but also any other caffeinated beverage like tea and soda.

-While every child is different, keep these guidelines in mind when setting your student's bedtime and wake up time:
+You can also keep the following guidelines in mind when setting your student's bedtime and wake up time:

 - School-aged children (6-12 years): 9 to 12 hours of sleep (not including naps)